datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 *** =instructions
 - Based on the US Agriculture Exports choropleth map code, now create a choropleth map showing the 2014 global GDP (`world_gdp_2014`) for each country.
-The data is stored in `world_gdp_2014`:
+The data is stored in `world_gdp_2014`.
+- For a map of the world, the locationmode is `"g"`.

 *** =hint
 - Thanks to plotly you can make your graph interactive with one simple function.